wporg-support/master-list/WordPress 5.x/WordPress 5.3/04-not-a-bug.md

 **Elements in the admin area have borders now!?**

 WordPress 5.3 ships with improved contrasts for the admin area.
-This is part of the projects ever ongoing work to improve accessibility.
+This is part of the project's ever ongoing work to improve accessibility.

 **Some of the blocks in my editor look strange**